MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-semantic-functions.md

 |Guid|Globally unique identifier|"602DD052-CC47-4B23-A16A-26B52D30C05B"|
 |Query|Query expression that specifies a subset of data objects in the index|All()<br/>And(*q1*, *q2*)|

-## Semantic Functions

-There is a built-in set of semantic functions.
+In addition there are a set of built-in semantic functions.
 They allow the construction of sophisticated queries, and provide context sensitive control over grammar interpretations.

-### And Function
+## And Function

 `query = And(query1, query2);`

 Returns a query composed from the intersection of two input queries.

-### Or Function
+## Or Function

 `query = Or(query1, query2);`

 Returns a query composed from the union of two input queries.

-### All Function
+## All Function

 `query = All();`